Beaches of Salvador & Bahia

-* Rio do Inferno -- Hell River, photo at right -- is not (for the information of anybody who may be planning to travel along it) a scary place.
+* Rio do Inferno -- Hell River, photo above -- is not (for the information of anybody who may be planning to travel along it) a scary place.
 Forming the southern boundary of Tinharé and traversed when en route to Boipeba from point-of-embarkation Torrinha (on the island of Cairu), the name was derived from the difficulty of navigating through shifting sandbars where the river (actually a saltwater estuary) gives onto the open sea.

 Evening at Boipeba